APRILIA SX125 (2018 - on) Review

-By their very nature 125s get hammered to within an inch of their life, but you get a two-year warranty and the RS4 (which is now called the RS 125) has a proven reliability record.
+By their very nature 125s get hammered to within an inch of their life, but as new you get a two-year warranty and the RS4 (which is now called the RS 125) has a proven reliability record.
 The lower level of finish tends to show up after a few years, but mechanically it should be sound.

 Value vs rivalsNext up: Equipment

 If you are comparing the SX to far eastern brands the Aprilia is more expensive, and the likes of the Keeway TX 125 Enduro or SM and Lexmoto Adrenaline and Lexmoto Tekken all cost £1999.
 The air-cooled Rieju MRT 125 Pro is £2999 while a water-cooled version £4099, which is more than the also water-cooled SX.
 The Japanese ‘big four’ seem to have abandoned the supermoto/enduro 125 market in favour of the naked/race rep, so if you want a recognised brand, it’s the Aprilia or nothing and at £3399 it’s good value.
 Although it is actually also Chinese-built, unlike the Aprilia RS 125…

 Unlike some cheap 125s, which have a combined braking system to pass Euro4 regulations, the SX has a Bosch ABS system on its front brake, which automatically reduces pressure to keep the bike level when braking hard, cutting out stoppies.
 It’s a neat system and works well, giving newer riders a greater feeling of security than combined brakes deliver.
 The rear brake has no ABS, so you can still do skids outside the youth club…The SX’s overall look is premium and it has inverted forks, however the LCD dash is cheap and nasty and a radial brake caliper would have been nice on the supermoto.

 |Fuel capacity||7.5 litres|